 But I’ll happily give credit where it’s due: Tales from the Borderlands totally works, telling a hilarious story about questionable people doing questionable things to each other, and building an entertaining and even occasionally intense quest around it.
 And best of all, you don’t have to be a huge fan of the shooters to enjoy this tap-and-swipe centric affair, thanks to the great writing and engaging characters.

 Two of the five planned episodes are out now, and it’s off to a rousing start thus far.
 Unsure if this odd spinoff series is worth the trip to Pandora?
-Here are three reasons why Tales from the Borderlands is a great little graphic adventure for your iPhone or iPad (
+Here are three reasons why Tales from the Borderlands is a great little graphic adventure for your iPhone or iPad ( or Mac, even).

 It’s your tale: Despite the unique source material, Tales from the Borderlands doesn’t break from the design of the aforementioned Telltale quests.
 It’s inspired by classic point-and-click adventures, but puts more of its focus on conversational choices, which add up over the course of the story.
 Depending on the tone of your responses, how you treat people around you, and how you respond to potential life-or-death situations, the narrative path could change dramatically by the end of the five-part season.